i-aparnap/ABC_Company_Analysis/README.md

 - Team Distribution: Count and percentage split of employees per team
 - Position Segregation: Grouping of employees by position title
-- Age Analysis: Predominant age group identified using median/mode
+- Age Analysis: Predominant age group
 - Salary Insights: Highest salary expenditure by team and by position
 - Correlation: Between age and salary